MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/ProductSustainability.md

 ---
 title: ProductSustainability in Cloud for Sustainability shared data model
 description: A product that can be associated with a product carbon footprint.
-author: andreabichsel
+author: lsuresh
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: leeclontz
 ms.topic: reference
-ms.date: 08/12/2024
+ms.date: 02/19/2025
-ms.author: anbichse
+ms.author: lsuresh
 ---

 # Product (sustainability) in Cloud for Sustainability shared data model (ProductSustainability)